 How to exclude and prevent bats from living in my house in New Jersey | Bat

-New Jersey > Animal is living inside the walls of my house > Bat
+New Jersey > Animal is living inside my attic > Bat

 How to exclude and prevent bats from living in my house